WWTI: History

 In 2000, the United Communications Corporation (then-owner of WWNY) entered into an agreement with Smith Broadcasting to make WWTI's repeaters (W28BC and W25AB) separate full-time Fox affiliates known together as WNYF.
 After a year of joint operation, United Communications took complete ownership of the two stations.
-The Ackerley Group purchased WWTI in 2000, reuniting channel 50 with former parent WUTR, at which point David Males, then General Sales Manager, was promoted to General Manager.
+The Ackerley Group purchased WWTI in 2000, reuniting channel 50 with former parent WUTR, at which point David Males, then General Sales Manager, was promoted to general manager.
 It joined Ackerley's cluster of New York stations with master control and other internal operations based out of centralcasting facilities at flagship WIXT in Syracuse.
 Clear Channel Communications would take control of the station with its purchase of Ackerley in 2001.
 On July 30, 2003, WWTI began broadcasting a digital signal on UHF channel 21.

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television station unit to Newport Television (a subsidiary of private equity group Providence Equity Partners).
 Newport announced on July 19, 2012, that it would sell twelve of its stations, including WWTI, to the Nexstar Broadcasting Group.
 The deal once again reunited WWTI with WUTR, by then owned by Mission Broadcasting and operated by Nexstar, and also paired it with WUTR's virtual sisters WFXV and WPNY-LP.
 The transaction was completed on December 3.

-On April 23, 2018, WWTI moved from its longtime home at Stateway Plaza to a centrally-located site at the Top of the Square Plaza in downtown Watertown.
+On April 23, 2018, WWTI moved from its longtime home at Stateway Plaza to a centrally located site at the Top of the Square Plaza in downtown Watertown.

 WWTI-DT2

-WWTI-DT2, branded on-air as The North Country CW, is the CW+-affiliated second digital subchannel of WWTI, broadcasting in 720p high definition on channel 50.2.
+WWTI-DT2, branded The North Country CW, is the CW+-affiliated second digital subchannel of WWTI, broadcasting in 720p high definition on channel 50.2.